onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 - It updates the AC Instance to DB with DEPLOYING deployState
 - It triggers the execution to send a broadcast AUTOMATION_COMPOSITION_DEPLOY message
 - the message is built by AutomationCompositionDeployPublisher using Tosca Service Template data and Instance data. (with startPhase = first startPhase)

+case **subOrder: REVIEW**

+- GUI calls "/onap/policy/clamp/acm/v2/compositions/{compositionId}/instances/{instanceId}" endpoint with REVIEW as subOrder
+- ACM-runtime receives the call by Rest-Api (InstantiationController)
+- It validates the status order issued (related AC Instance has DEPLOYED as deployState)
+- It updates the AC Instance to DB with REVIEWING subState
+- It triggers the execution to send a broadcast AUTOMATION_COMPOSITION_PREPARE message with preDeploy set to false
+- the message is built by AcPreparePublisher using Instance data.

 case **lockOrder: UNLOCK**